-1. Contact the Assessment Committee Co-Chair to obtain the SLO performance data for all courses, though you should have already received this information in an email sent out via the faculty listserv.

-2. In the table below, list all required courses, electives, and associated general education courses for the program (e.g., if a math course is part of the psychology program, then it should be included in the table).
+- 1. Contact the Program Review Committee Co-Chair, Kim Nickell to obtain the SLO performance data for all courses.
+All assessment data for this year's Program Review is contained in a Sharepoint owned by Kim. - 2.
+In the table below, list all required courses, electives, and associated general education courses for the program (e.g., if a math course is part of the psychology program, then it should be included in the table).
 Please be sure to fill out the table, as attachments will not be accepted.
-The table may only have one row to begin with, so use the "Enter" key to create more rows to allow for more entries in the table.

-3. From the SLO performance data, the "Totals for CSLOs" table contains the needed totals for filling out the "Exceeds," "Meets," "Doesn't Meet," and "N/A" expectations categories in the table below.
-Enter all data, even if there was no assessment data (i.e., include 0%).

-4. Complete at least one assessment table for approved degrees/certificates within your program.

-5. After completing the table, you will go to Part 2 of the Assessment Report to write your responses to the questions.
+The table may only have one row to begin with, so use the "Enter" key to create more rows to allow for more entries in the table. - 3.
+From the SLO performance data, the "Totals for CSLOs" table contains the needed totals for filling out the "Exceeds," "Meets," "Doesn't Meet," and "N/A" expectations categories in the table below.
+Enter all data, even if there was no assessment data (i.e., include 0%). - 4.
+Complete at least one assessment table for approved degrees/certificates within your program. - 5.
+After completing the table, you will go to Part 2 of the Assessment Report to write your responses to the questions.

-Courses % Students Exceeds % Students Meets % Students Doesn't Meet % Students N/A
+Courses % Students % Students % Students Doesn't % Students Exceed Meets Meet N/A

-Assessment Report (Part 2 Responses) 2020-21
+Assessment Report (Part 2 Responses) 2021-22